mmistakes/made-mistakes-jekyll/src/_posts/paperfaces/2014-08-14-littlest-avenger-portrait.md

 ---
 title: "The Littlest Avenger"
-excerpt: "PaperFaces portrait of the littlest Avenger drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of the littlest Avenger drawn with Paper for iOS on an iPad."
 image:
   path: &image /assets/images/paperfaces-littlest-avenger.jpg
   feature: *image
   teaser: /assets/images/paperfaces-littlest-avenger-teaser.jpg
   thumbnail: /assets/images/paperfaces-littlest-avenger-150.jpg
 categories: [paperfaces]
-tags: [portrait, illustration, Paper by 53, Sktchy, blend]
+tags: [portrait, illustration, Paper for iOS, Sktchy, blend]
 ---

 PaperFaces portrait of the littlest Avenger inspired by a photograph on Sktchy.